I trust managers of the economy to take us out of IMF – Sammi Awuku

 Meanwhile, the government is currently in the process of borrowing $2 billion from the International Monetary Fund (IMF).

-Speaking to these issues in a one-on-one interview on Peace FM's morning show 'Kokrokoo', the National Lottery Authority boss, Sammy Awuku said there's light at the end of the tunnel.
+Speaking to these issues in a one-on-one interview on Peace FM's morning show 'Kokrokoo', the National Lottery Authority boss, Sammi Awuku said there's light at the end of the tunnel.

 He said: "I think we are in extraordinary times but what gives me hope is that this government has not abandoned its beautiful initiatives . . .
 I trust these managers of the economy to manage us out of the IMF".